Floating block method for quantum Monte Carlo simulations: Summary and Discussion

 \section{Summary and Discussion}

 We have introduced the floating block method, a new computational algorithm for quantum Monte Carlo simulations that allows for the calculation of inner products between ground-state wave functions corresponding to different Hamiltonians.
-Such calculations were not practical using previously existing methods, and the floating block method provides a computational advantage of at least three or four orders of magnitude.
+Such calculations were not practical using previously existing methods, and while they were possible for small systems, even for those systems the floating block method provides a computational advantage of several orders of magnitude that scales with the complexity of the calculation.

-The floating block method allows for the efficient construction of EC emulators using quantum Monte Carlo simulations.
-In this work, we have used to explore the $(c_L, c_{NL})$ phase diagram corresponding to local and non-local interactions.
+This ability to compute inner products between ground-state wave functions corresponding to different Hamiltonians opens the door to efficient construction of EC emulators using quantum Monte Carlo simulations.
+In this work, we have used this method to explore the $(c_L, c_{NL})$ phase diagram corresponding to local and non-local interactions.
 We find that the EC emulators are very accurate for interpolation and also fairly reliable for extrapolation.
-We are able to locate the quantum phase transition between a Bose gas of alpha particles and a nuclear liquid.
+We are able to locate the quantum phase transition line between a Bose gas of alpha particles and a nuclear liquid.

-While the examples we have considered here are lattice calculations using auxiliary fields, the application of the floating block method for continuum calculations with worldline Monte Carlo is straightforward.
+While the examples we have considered here are lattice calculations using auxiliary fields, the application of the floating block method for continuum calculations with path integral Monte Carlo is straightforward.
 We hope that this theoretical development will enable the construction of new emulators using quantum Monte Carlo methods as well as possible novel applications for quantum computing.